This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Lie on your stomach twice a day.
 This also helps prevent hip tightening.

-- Wrap your residual limb: Caregivers will teach you or a family member how to wrap your residual limb with an elastic bandage.
+- Wrap your residual limb: Healthcare providers will teach you or a family member how to wrap your residual limb with an elastic bandage.
 Doing this helps to control swelling, and helps to form the residual limb into a firm cone shape.
 This shape will fit into a prosthesis.
-Caregivers may start wrapping your residual limb within 1 to 3 days after surgery, or they may wait until the cast is removed.
+Healthcare providers may start wrapping your residual limb within 1 to 3 days after surgery, or they may wait until the cast is removed.
 Wrapping is started low on your residual limb, away from your groin.
 A figure of 8 method may be used to wrap your residual limb.
 At first they will not pull the elastic bandage very tight.
-Caregivers will pull the bandage tighter as your wound heals and the stitches are removed.
+Healthcare providers will pull the bandage tighter as your wound heals and the stitches are removed.

-- Your caregiver will rewrap your residual limb about every 4 hours to keep the bandage smooth and tight.
+- Your healthcare provider will rewrap your residual limb about every 4 hours to keep the bandage smooth and tight.

-- Ask your caregiver to rewrap the bandage if your pain is worse.
+- Ask your healthcare provider to rewrap the bandage if your pain is worse.
 This may mean the bandage is too tight.